How to Take Care of Eyelashes: best Guide With 4 natural DIY

 Excessive use of makeup products, especially those formulated for extended wear, can take a toll on your lashes.

-Waterproof mascaras can be more challenging to remove and may call for more pulling or scrubbing, therefore weakening the lashes.
+• Limit either waterproof formulas or heavy mascara: Waterproof mascaras can be more challenging to remove and may require more pulling or scrubbing, which can weaken the lashes.

 4. Use soft eyelash tools.